alitskevich/arrmatura/README.md

 `Armatura` is a mean to define and compose components of any kind.

 It is
- - declarative, thus almost codeless
+ - declarative until codeless
- - reactive and functional oriented
  - non-obtrusive, platform-independent
+ - reactive
+ - functional oriented
  - easy to learn and get started.

  ## Purpose

-`Armatura` is a first-citizen minimalistic UI framework, that extends pure HTML with true dynamic components.
+`Armatura` is a first-citizen minimalistic UI framework, that extends pure HTML with arrows, pipes and dynamic components.

 Despite born-for-dom, it is also well-suited to develop wide range of modular component-based applications.

 ## Audience

-- Newbies, amateurs, students - to dig into a web dev world easy and fast.
+- Newbies, amateurs, students - to dig into a web dev easy and fast.
-- Professional developers, start-upers - to adopt, simplify and unify their creatures using one single declarative language.
+- Professional developers - to re-think, simplify and unify zoo of their creatures using one single declarative language.
+- start-upers - to fail fast.

 # Get Started